kshuang04/cs100-final-project/README.md

   Levels may also include rewards, which often consist of items that the player can collect.
 These items derive from the Item class, linking gameplay rewards with the player’s inventory.

   The Level class has a reference to the Player class, enabling direct interaction between the player and the game's environment.
 This reference allows the level to access the player's current state, respond to player actions, and apply changes based on gameplay events.
 The level can also give rewards to the player.
 The player also has access to the level, where the player can affect the enemies that are within the level.

+  ## Phase III
+  You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
+Your entire team must be present.
+This meeting will occur on week 8 during lab time.

   BEFORE the meeting you should do the following: